vanderlee/phpSyllable/README.md

 ### public setHyphen( Mixed $hyphen )
 Set the hyphen text or object to use as a hyphen marker.

+### public getHyphen( ) : Syllable_Hyphen_Interface
+Get the hyphen object used as a hyphen marker.

+### public setMinWordLength( integer $length = 0 )
+Set the minimum length required for a word to be hyphenated.
+Any words with less characters than this length will not be hyphenated.

+### public getMinWordLength( ) : int
+Get the minimum length required for a word to be hyphenated.

 ### public array splitWord(  $word )
 Split a single word on where the hyphenation would go.